 What is brioche dough?

 There is lean dough, like ciabatta, bagels and sourdough, which is generally made of just flour, water, yeast and salt.
 These doughs usually don’t contain much fat in them unlike enriched dough.

 Brioche dough usually contains some eggs, milk and butter.
-The ratios are usually specific to the recipe but the main difference between brioche and challah is that challah contains a lot more eggs yolks.
-The fat added from the milk, eggs and butter tenderizes the dough, making it super soft and fluffy.
-Think fluffy french toast or a soft cream stuffed donut.
+The ratios are usually specific to the recipe but the main difference between brioche and challah is that traditional challah doesn’t contain dairy, it has a lot more egg yolks and uses olive oil.

 How to make brioche cinnamon rolls